 As well as being the perfect place to watch some breathtaking ballet, it also welcomes regular opera companies, pantomimes, and traveling West End hit shows, such as Grease, Hairspray, Chitty Chitty Bang Bang, Wicked, Annie, and many more.

 If you consider yourself a thespian, then the Birmingham Hippodrome is another reason why you should consider visiting Birmingham, and take part in its theatrical heritage.

 13. Grand Central New Street Station

-Not to be confused with the iconic Grand Central Station in New York City, Birmingham actually has its own train station that is known as Grand Central, although its real name is Birmingham New Street station.
-Grand Central is actually the shopping centre located above Birmingham New Street that was developed in 2016.
+Not to be confused with the iconic Grand Central Station in New York City, Birmingham actually has its own train station that is known as Grand Central.
+Its actual name is Birmingham New Street station, though.
+Grand Central is the shopping center located above Birmingham New Street that was developed in 2016.

 14. Home of the Balti

 Not only is Birmingham famous for being the chocolate capital of the UK, but it is also the curry capital of the UK, and deservedly so.

 Just like other world-famous foods, such as Parma ham or Stilton cheese, the balti was granted EU Protected Name status in 2015, meaning that any balti that has been cooked authentically should be referred to as a Birmingham balti.

 The name balti actually refers to the ‘balty’ (meaning ‘bucket’ in Urdu) that the curry is cooked in, and is so linked with Birmingham because it was invented by the city’s Pakistani chefs sometime in the 1970s.
 Ever since, Birmingham is renowned nationwide as the home of the authentic balti, and one of the best cities in the UK to dine out on Indian, Pakistani, and Bangladeshi cuisine.